RPI-WCL/pilots/README.md

   $ source setenv
   ~~~

+* **(Optional) Predictive Function setup**

+	If you decide to use the predictive function in PILOTS, please see [pilots/util/learningmodel/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/learningmodel) for instruction.

 * **Running example PILOTS programs**: See [PILOTS tutorial](https://wcl.cs.rpi.edu/pilots/tutorial/index.html).

 4. What's New in This Version
 ----------------------------------------------------------------------------------------------
-* **Connectivity to the X-Plane flight simulator**: PILOTS can now directly ingest data streams from [X-Plane](http://www.x-plane.com).
-Go to [pilots/util/xplane/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/xplane) directory for details.

-* **Alternative wind data computation method for the Air France 447 example**: Instead of using potentially inaccurate wind forecast data, we estimate wind data from airspeed and ground speed for better accuracy and use it to correct data in case of errors.
-Go to [pilots/examples/airfrancesim_new](https://github.com/RPI-WCL/pilots/tree/master/examples/airfrancesim_new) directory for details.

-* **Proof-of-concept model learning utility**: Toward future integration of a model learning capability to PILOTS, we developed a utility program to learn model parameters from input data streams.
+* **Simulated Weight Error example**: We gave an example to show the ability to solve sensor failure problems using predictive models with error signatures and error functions.
+Go to [pilots/examples/weight_errorsim](https://github.com/RPI-WCL/pilots/tree/master/examples/weight_errorsim) directory for details.

+* **Updated Syntax**: The syntax is updated, Go to [PILOTS tutorial](http://wcl.cs.rpi.edu/pilots/tutorial/index.html) for reference.
+The backward compability for old syntax will be removed in the next version.
+Go to [pilots/examples\_new\_grammar/](https://github.com/RPI-WCL/pilots/tree/master/examples_new_grammar/) directory for examples in new PILOTS syntax.

+* **Predictive Function**: We implemented a machine learning unility module for training predictive models easily.
-Go to [pilots/util/learningmodel/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/learningmodel) for details.
+Go to [pilots/util/learningmodel/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/learningmodel) for tutorial and reference.

 5. Limitations
 ----------------------------------------------------------------------------------------------